agenjs/agen/packages/agen-utils/README.md

   on the corresponding iterators
 * `series` - splits sequence of items to sequence of async generators using a specified method defining the end of the previous serie.
-* `encoder` - decodes buffers to string
-* `encoder` - transforms sequence of strings to corresponding binary representation

 Example:
 ```javascript